Honoring National Minority Health Month

 An individual may also face macro or microaggressions in the world and healthcare settings, thus putting them at increased risk for poor mental and physical health outcomes.
 A provider who isn’t aware of disparities may overlook important aspects of an individual's care.

-Addressing these disparities in minority health
+Addressing disparities in health care

 It's not only medical and mental health professionals who can help bridge gaps and address difficulties in the mental and physical health treatment for minorities.
 Anyone can play a role.
 Here are some ways you can support these goals this month and throughout the year.

-Get involved with National Minority Health Month events
+Get involved with National Minority Health Month events each April

 Review the activities on the National Institute on Minority Health and Health Disparities (NIMHD) website to learn how to get involved with and support the goals of minority health awareness.
 These activities can involve showing educational videos, graphics, and more to continue raising awareness.